OTRS/otrs.github.io/doc/manual/itsm/7.0/en/_sources/content/itsm-configuration-management/agent/cmdb/overview.rst.txt

 To limit the number of displayed configuration items per page:

-1. Clink on the gear icon in the top right corner of the overview header.
+1. Click on the gear icon in the top right corner of the overview header.
 2. Select the maximum number of configuration items displayed per page.
 3. Click on the *Submit* button.